Cynthia-Lee/AndroidStudioWorkshop/README.md

 # AndroidStudioWorkshop

-Creating an app that allows the user to manipulate an arraylist of Strings.
+Creating an app that allows the user to manipulate an ArrayList of Strings.
+The app is called "EditList".

 Slides to go with the workshop: https://docs.google.com/presentation/d/1NGqfpwxZQJMvs5byOZMf4nCO-pCqbjNDLe-TUATHeKk/edit#slide=id.p